antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 - Supports loading user-defined LLM personas from JSON files

 **Remark:** "Chatnik" closely follows the LLM-chat objects interaction system of the Raku package ["Jupyter::Chatbook"](https://raku.land/zef:antononcube/Jupyter::Chatbook), [AAp3].
-(Using OS Shell instead of Jupyter notebooks.)
+(Using OS shell instead of Jupyter notebooks.)

 The rest of this document is organized as follows:

-- Introductory (toy) examples
+- Introductory examples
 - Why make another LLM-CLI system?
 - Architectural design
 - Related and alternative packages